AnnikaChauhan/rock-paper-scissors/README.md

 The game is written using html, css and javascript files.

+In April 2020, this game was updated to be written in TypeScript to practice TypeScript knowledge.
+The primary functions all operate as they did just with more declarations about each variable and function.

 No process required or any installations to make to set up the game - just open the repo and use the read me.
 Access to the live version is available [here](https://annikachauhan.github.io/rock-paper-scissors/)